Your Animal Crossing: New Horizons guide to Bunny Day

-Bunny Day is a week away in Animal Crossing: New Horizons.
-That's right, Zipper T. Bunny has visited your island village already, and even if you didn't meet them on April 1, you've certainly seen all the Bunny Day eggs tucked in trees, floating in the sky and hidden underground.
+Bunny Day is less than a week away in Animal Crossing: New Horizons.
+That's right, Zipper T. Bunny has visited your island village already, and even if you didn't meet him on April 1, you've certainly seen all the Bunny Day eggs tucked in trees, floating in the sky and hidden underground.

-Animal Crossing's Easter-inspired holiday is a mystery we're all uncovering together, so I can't tell you exactly what April 12 will bring.
-But there are plenty of other questions you'll have along the way, and we'll provide the answers as we find them.
-And here are our top tips to masting Animal Crossing: New Horizons on your Nintendo Switch ($300 at Best Buy).
+Animal Crossing's Easter-inspired holiday is a mystery you might want to uncover on your own, so I won't reveal until the bottom of this piece exactly what April 12 will bring.
+But for other tips and helpful hints, keep reading.
+Plus, here are our top tips to mastering Animal Crossing: New Horizons on your Nintendo Switch ($300 at Best Buy).

 What is Bunny Day?